 - In an area you enjoy.
 I like staying in friendly, walkable areas with great places to get coffee in the morning and drinks at night.
 Do you enjoy being in the middle of the action or a short train ride away with some reprieve?
 Right on the beach or in the middle of the best shopping district?
 Right at a distillery or winery?
 What style fits YOU best?

-21. IMMERSE YOURSELF: Better accommodations put you in the thick of it
+21. IMMERSE YOURSELF: Travel accommodations that put you THERE

 This last point on how to pick better accommodations for your trip is all about your MUST-DO activity.
 That #1 thing you have to see and do to get that quality experience.